Pam Austin: Grand Slam singles tournament timeline

-World Team Tennis
+World TeamTennis

-Austin, along with her brother Jeff, was a member of the 1974 World Team Tennis champion Denver Racquets.
+Austin, along with her brother Jeff, was a member of the 1974 World TeamTennis champion Denver Racquets.

 Family life

 Austin's younger sister Tracy was a two-time US Open champion.
 In addition to her brother Jeff, Austin's brothers Doug and John were also professional tennis players.
 She is the sister-in-law of fitness instructor and author Denise Austin, who is married to Jeff.